News

 Effect of Beta-Blockers on Glucose Metabolism and Their Use in Diabetics with Hypoglycemic Episodes

 Beta-blockers, through their mechanism of action, can lead to the deepening or direct initiation of both hypoglycemia and hyperglycemia.
-The study presented below, published last year, evaluated the…21.
-5. 2020 Source: Cardiovascular Continuum
+The study presented below, published last year, evaluated the impact of beta-blocker treatment, their selectivity, and the predisposition of patients to hypoglycemia on the risk of mortality.

 Trazodone with Extended Release Improves Patient Compliance